Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 Cloud Composer is Google's fully managed Airflow service.
 So rather than renting compute instances and installing Airflow yourself, Composer manages the compute instances for you under the hood.

 While offloading some of DevOps work to GCP is nice, it does provide a complication: Because GCP is a managed service, you are not able to run it locally.
 So your options are to create a composer instance on GCP for every developer, or set up a dockerized Airflow instance to run locally for development.
-In Chapter 10 we'll discuss setting up a local environment for development.

 The rest of this chapter will be dedicated to setting up your own Cloud Composer instance on GCP.